Balasubramanian-pg/COF-CO3/Domain 1.0 Snowflake AI Data Cloud Features and Architecture/1.3 Snowflake Object Hierarchy and Types/Session and Context/Readme.md

 > 2. Context is scoped to a session but can be changed multiple times within that session using USE commands.
 > 3. Context determines object name resolution and privileges for every statement executed.

+Key property: context is **late-bound at execution time**, not at object creation time (except for stored definitions like views).

 >[!Note]
 >Context resolution is hierarchical and stateful. <br>
 >Every SQL statement executes against the current session context unless explicitly overridden.